Legalisation of documents from Japan for use in the Netherlands

 Step 2: Having your document translated

-If your document is in Japanese, you must have it translated into Dutch, English, French or German by a sworn translator for use in the Netherlands.
+If your document is in Japanese, you must have it translated into Dutch, English, French or German by a sworn translator.

 - Have the original document legalised with an apostille in Japan.
 Read in step 1 where you do that.